Boondocking in Maryland

 Fifteenmile Creek

-Situated in Pratt, Fifteenmile Creek has an unpaved primitive camping area that’s first come, first served.
+Situated in Pratt, Fifteenmile Creek Campground is an unpaved, paid, primitive camping area that’s first come, first served.
 As a boondocking site, there are no hookups, but there are several large spaces with grills and even chemical toilets.
 This site is located at Mile 140 on the C&O Canal Towpath.
 There is a local canal that you can visit, and the creek has several types of fish.

 Where to Boondock in Maryland

-Maryland is a great state in which to boondock, especially if you love coastal and marshy areas.
+Maryland is a great state for RVing, especially if you love coastal and marshy areas.
 Many of the places are nearly untouched, and you’ll experience some truly epic wildlife as you camp.
-Renting an RV provides you with some truly unique opportunities to experience nature in all its glory, and there are so many RV-friendly boondocking locations that you can choose here.
-If you don’t have an RV, consider renting one from RVshare.
+Don’t have an RV of your own?
+Give Maryland boondocking a try with a rental rig from RVshare!

 Related